Learn how to move out of the shallows of those old introvert & extrovert labels.

 What’s best used as a combo with other aspects of personality?
 Introversion and Extroversion.

 The famed psychiatrist and founder of analytical psychology, Carl Jung, is one of the few that has added clarity to the oversimplification or archaic use of introversion & extroversion in modern times.
-Assessments like the Myers Briggs Type IndicatorTM help clarify Jung’s complex explanations about personality so that they are more accessible to the world.
+Assessments of the past, like the Myers Briggs Type IndicatorTM have helped many people better understand Jung’s complex explanations about personality so that they are more accessible and useful in the world.

 They have to exist or not in their own right.
 I mean, with kids, you don’t say, ‘Which is your favourite,’ or ‘Which did you enjoy bringing up the best?’~ Albert Finney